AutomatedTester/browserstack-examples-cucumber-nightwatchjs/README.md

 Note:

--   We have configured a list of test capabilities in the [nightwatch-browserstack.conf.js](src/resources/conf/nightwatch-browserstack.conf.js) file.
+-   We have configured a list of environments with test capabilities in the [nightwatch-browserstack.conf.js](src/resources/conf/nightwatch-browserstack.conf.js) file.
 You can certainly update them based on your device / browser test requirements.
 -   The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)

 ## Running Your Tests

 ### Run a specific test on BrowserStack

 In this section, we will run a single test on Chrome browser on Browserstack.

 -   How to run the test?